Markets

 Santa Claus tours Valparaiso Bay by boat

-A festive meal based on mean, green, hairy creature fueled McDonald’s biggest day of sales on record
+A festive meal based on a mean, green, hairy creature fueled McDonald’s biggest day of sales on record

 “Am I eating this just because I’m bored?”